 - Restart the device, and the kiosk will be launched.
 The first time you do this you will need to confirm the automatic start of the kiosk.

-Now you’ve set up your device to boot with Geckoboard, you should see a pairing code on your screen
+- After setting up your device to boot with Geckoboard, you should see a pairing code on your screen.

-Enter your passcode code in the window that appears
+- Enter your passcode in the window that appears.

 - The screen is now connected and should be displaying the dashboard you’re currently on.
 To change which dashboard or dashboard loop is displayed or to connect more devices, click Screens.